su2code/su2code.github.io/_tutorials/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk_VariableLoad.md

 - ActuatorDisk.cfg: containing the actuator disk boundary condition options needed in the configuration file.
 - ActuatorDisk.dat: containing the propeller input data file.

-*Note that the two generated files have some empty spaces that need to be filled.*
+*Note that the two generated files have some empty fields that need to be filled.*

-The load distribution obtined using the [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script is the optimal load distribution using the inviscid theory of the optimal propeller.
+### References

-*For reference: Glauert H., Airplane Propellers, in Aerodynamic Theory, Ed.
+[1] *Glauert H., Airplane Propellers, in Aerodynamic Theory, Ed.
 Durand W. F., Vol. IV, pp. 169 - 360, Springer, 1935.*

 ### Running SU2